explosion/spaCy/README.rst

 * Fastest in the world: <50ms per document.
 No faster system has ever been announced.
-* Accuracy within 1% of the current state of the art on all tasks performed (parsing, named entity recognition, part-of-speech tagging).
+* Accuracy within 1% of the current state-of-the-art on all tasks performed (parsing, named entity recognition, part-of-speech tagging).
 The only more accurate systems are an order of magnitude slower or more.